smerchan/smerchan.github.io/_posts/2017-7-4-Introduction-to-Support-Vector-Machines-Soft-Margin-and-Kernel-Trick.md

 Here $x$ and $y$ are input vectors and $\phi$ is a transformation function.
 Thus, kernel function essentially takes the dot product of transformed input vectors.

-Now, the trick to tackle linear separability problem in two-dimensional space is to project/transform the input vectors into higher dimensional space and hope that the data points now can be perfectly separable by a hyperplane in that space like shown in figure below.
+Now, the trick to tackle linear separability problem in two-dimensional space is to project/transform the input vectors into higher dimensional space and hope that the data points now can be perfectly separable by a hyperplane in that space like shown in the figure below.

 <center>
 <img src="/images/svm/kernel_mapping.PNG" width="500" height ="400"/>